-For a county as old as the Berkshires, it would be impossible not to have our share of the paranormal.
-With well over 116,000 acres of the region conserved for public land use, it’s also no surprise that many of these spooky encounters occurred during recreational activities like hiking.
-At Berkshire Family Hikes we’re always looking for inroads to get more people exploring their outdoors, and maybe a jaunt with the things that haunt our local woods is precisely the adventure you’ve been waiting for.
+For a county as old as the Berkshires, it would be impossible not to have our own piece of the paranormal.
+With well over 116,000 acres of the region conserved for public land use, it’s also no surprise that many of these spooky encounters occurred during recreational activities like hiking or hunting.
+At Berkshire Family Hikes we’re always looking for inroads that get more people out exploring their environments.
+Maybe a hike with the things that haunt our local woods is precisely the adventure you’ve been waiting for.

 - Historic Becket Quarry